4d/docs/website/translated_docs/es/Concepts/classes.md

 In this example, the object assigned to the variable $o doesn't have its own *f* property, it inherits it from its class.
 Since *f* is called as a method of $o, its `This` refers to $o.

-## Class commands
+## Comandos de clases

-Several commands of the 4D language allows you to handle class features.
+Varios comandos del lenguaje 4D permiten manejar las funcionalidades de las clases.

 ### `OB Class`

 #### `OB Class ( object ) -> Object | Null`

-`OB Class` returns the class of the object passed in parameter.
+`OB Class` devuelve la clase del objeto pasado como parámetro.

 ### `OB Instance of`

 #### `OB Instance of ( object ; class ) -> Boolean`

-`OB Instance of` returns `true` if `object` belongs to `class` or to one of its inherited classes, and `false` otherwise.
+`OB Instance of` devuelve `true` si `object` pertenece a la `class` o a una de las clases heredadas y `false` de lo contrario.